Cloud Vulnerability DB

 A community-led vulnerabilities database

-The compromised package potentially affects any web application using debug version 4.4.2 in a browser context.
-The malware specifically targets cryptocurrency transactions, attempting to redirect funds to attacker-controlled addresses.
-With debug being a widely-used package receiving hundreds of millions of downloads per week, the potential impact is significant, particularly for applications handling cryptocurrency transactions (Socket Blog).
+The compromised package potentially affected any web application using the debug package version 4.4.2 in a browser context.
+Given the package's popularity with 357.6 million weekly downloads, the potential impact was significant.
+The malware specifically targeted cryptocurrency transactions, attempting to redirect funds to attacker-controlled wallets without any obvious signs to users (Socket Blog).

 npm removed the malicious package from the registry on September 8, preventing further downloads.
 On September 13, the package owner published version 4.4.3 to help cache-bust private registries that might still have the compromised version cached.
 Users should upgrade to the latest patch version, completely remove their node_modules directory, clean their package manager's global cache, and rebuild any browser bundles from scratch.
 Organizations operating private registries or registry mirrors should purge the offending versions from their caches (GitHub Advisory).

-The security community responded quickly to the incident, with multiple security firms and researchers publishing analyses and alerts.
-The compromise was particularly notable as it affected a highly popular npm package maintained by a prolific contributor, highlighting the ongoing risks of supply chain attacks in the JavaScript ecosystem (Socket Blog, Aikido Blog).
+The security community quickly responded to the incident, with multiple security firms and researchers publishing analyses and alerts.
+The incident highlighted the ongoing risks of supply chain attacks in the npm ecosystem and the effectiveness of sophisticated phishing attacks, even against experienced maintainers (Socket Blog, Aikido Blog).

 Source: This report was generated using AI